Eikwe

+There are other smaller towns near Eikwe, such as Baku (also known as Beku) where the luxury resort Venice View Beach Resort is located.
+These small towns are known for fishing activities and they are gradually becoming vacation destinations because of their calm and beautiful beaches interspersed with very tall coconut trees.

-Eikwe is also known to be one of the fishing communities in Nzemaland with fishing being the primary work of the indigents.
+Eikwe is also known to be one of the fishing communities in Nzemaland with fishing being the primary work of the indigenes.

-It is located after Sanzule-Krisan and is a branch road off the Esiama -Elubo road.
+It is located after Sanzule-Krisan and is a branch road off the Esiama-Elubo road.
 On that stretch, the branch to Eikwe, is at Alabokazo.